 This course will examine the practical issues of managers in addressing ethical and moral problems in business.
 It will draw on a variety of materials and experiences as a basis for analyzing and evaluating the manager's and the firm's options and decisions.
-Topics include: Consequentialist and Non-Consequentialist Theories of Morality, Ethics of Truth, Power and Lying, Ethics of Race and Power Business and Media Ethics, Emerging Business Ethics Issues, Developing an Effective Ethics Program, Implementing and Auditing Ethics Programs, Business Ethics in a Global Economy.
-Prerequisite: MGT-202
+Prerequisite: 90 CR.H.